alibaba/GGEditor/docs/api/contextMenu.en-US.md

 # ContextMenu

-A right-click menu that can show or hide the menu, configuate with the commands button and control the available and disabled states.
+A right-click menu that can show or hide the menu, configuate with the commands button and control its available and disabled states.

 ## Usage